 After you’ve applied

-Once you’ve submitted your application, it’s a matter of waiting to see what decisions you receive.
-When your application has been received it will be individually assessed taking into account your academic ability and potential, as well as your interest in the subject.
+When your application has been received it will be individually assessed, taking into account your academic ability and potential, as well as your interest in the subject.

-If the University decides to offer you a place, you will receive an offer setting out any conditions attached to the offer such as achievement in the academic qualifications you are currently studying towards.
-Your offer will also be available to view on UCAS Track.
-For entry in 2019, all conditions – both academic and non-academic – must be met by 31 August 2019.
+If you are offered a place, you will receive a communication setting out any conditions attached to the offer.
+Your offer will also be available to view on your UCAS application.
+For entry in 2023, all offer conditions, both academic and non-academic, must be met by 6 September 2023.
 Conditions met after this deadline will only be considered if places are available.

-Once you have received a decision from your universities, you will have until May to select your first choice of university (firm choice) and your second choice of university (insurance choice).
+Once you have received a decision from your universities, you will have until June (and in some cases July) to select your first choice of university (firm choice) and your second choice of university (insurance choice).